H-1B Visa — Approved Beyond the Lottery

 Who Qualifies for an H-1B?

-• Valid job offer from a U.S. employer for a role requiring specialized knowledge
+• Valid job offer from a U.S. employer for a position requiring a directly related specialty-occupation degree

 Process